ymcoming/wireguard-install/README.md

 ### Installation
 Run the script and follow the assistant:
+before:

 modprobe wireguard

 reboot

-`wget https://git.io/wireguard -O wireguard-install.sh && bash wireguard-install.sh`
+wget https://git.io/wireguard -O wireguard-install.sh && bash wireguard-install.sh

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall WireGuard.